joelagnel/joelfernandes.org/_posts/2026-08-14-ubatch-continuous-batching.md

   `-np 1`.
 The reservation is worst-case and driven by `min(n_ctx, n_ubatch)`.
 - It does not touch the KV cache.
 That is `-c`, the KV precision, and how many contexts you provision.
-- Lowering `-b` does not shrink the workspace.
-It caps the list length at the API boundary, and the workspace is sized from the ubatch split that happens after that.
+- Lowering `-b` does not shrink the workspace, as long as it stays at or above `-ub`.
+Below that the clamp takes over, the effective `n_ubatch` becomes `n_batch`, and the reservation follows it down.
-- It costs prefill throughput and time to first token, not steady-state decode speed, since decode was already one row per ubatch.
+- It costs prefill throughput and time to first token.
+For one ordinary sequence it leaves steady-state decode alone, since decode was already one row per ubatch.
+That stops holding once a decode step has more than one row to
+  carry: several active slots, or speculative decoding verifying a draft of several tokens at once.
+Then a small enough `-ub` splits what would have been one pass into several, and decode pays too.
 - Queueing requests instead of provisioning slots for them is a reasonable trade.
 If you know you will never serve four users at once, `-np 1 -c 8192 -ub 64` gives one request the full context and processes prompts in small